nusco/narjillos/backlog.md

 * Narjillos eat each other °°
 * Narjillo updates food item when not in range anymore
-* "Attracted to" gene (uses other Narjillo's colors to select most desirable mate)
-* "Fears" gene (like "attracted to")
+* "Fears" gene
-* "Wants to eat" gene (like "attracted to")
+* "Wants to eat" gene

 ###Artist

 * Better death animation (right now the bending is not visible) °
-* Don't make eye transparent (it makes it hard to gauge energy; make it opaque or give it a white background) °
 * Fade out mouth/eye during death °
 * Birth animation °
 * Smooth out body during death in infrared
-* Check multithreading for reactive animations and maximum reactivity
-* Give a sense of movement when following a locked-on Narjillo
+* Give a sense of movement when following a locked-on Narjillo (speckles in liquid?)
-* Speckles in liquid (or some other effect)

 ##Neurologist